alo/executor-github/README.md

 # Github executor for [Runnerty]:

-### Methods:
+## Config
-* Configuration sample.

 We can config it via user and password or via token:
 ```json
 {
   "id": "github_default",